 10.9 Upon rectification of such non-payment, you agree to pay for the services from the time that non-payment occurred regardless of the time that has passed between the time of non-payment and the rectification of non-payment

-10.11 You may upgrade your Plan, including changing the plan renewal frequency or the plan tier, at any time in the Account Payment Plan page (or similar) or by any other auditable communication medium or channel that we may support for this purpose from time-to-time.
+10.10 You may upgrade your Workflow Plan or Connected Client Plan, including changing the plan renewal frequency or the plan tier, at any time in the Account Payment Plan page (or similar) or by any other auditable communication medium or channel that we may support for this purpose from time-to-time.

-10.12 If you upgrade your Plan, the upgrade will happen immediately and the payment method linked to your Account will automatically be charged the pro-rata Fee for your new Plan.
+10.11 If you upgrade your Workflow Plan, the upgrade will happen immediately and the payment method linked to your Account will automatically be charged the pro-rata Workflow Plan Fee for your new Workflow Plan.

-10.13 If you change the billing frequency of your plan, then this change will take effect from the next Payment Date or Renewal Date.
+10.13 If you change the billing frequency of your Fees, then this change will take effect from the next Payment Date or Renewal Date.

-10.15 If you downgrade your Plan, the downgrade will happen immediately and a pro-rata credit will be issued to your account, with the credit balance being applied to future payments of Fees.
-The refunding of any such credit will be at our sole and, if granted, can only be made to the payment method linked to your Account.
+10.14 If you downgrade your Workflow Plan, the downgrade will happen immediately and a pro-rata credit will be issued to your Account for your Workflow Plan Fees, with the credit balance being applied to future payments of Fees.
+The refunding of any such credit will be at our sole discretion and, if granted, can only be made to the payment method linked to your Account.
 If this payment method is not available for a refund, we reserve the right to withhold refundable amounts permanently, foregoing any applicable laws or regulations that may apply.
+This clause will not apply to any downgrades of Connected Client Plan.

-10.16 You agree that XBert may amend it's subscription and fee pricing for services or features at any time.
-You will be notified by email within at least 30 days prior to any billing on your account.
+10.16 You agree that XBert may amend its subscription and fee pricing for services or features at any time.
+You will be notified by email at least 30 days prior to any billing on your account and you may choose to terminate your account.

 11.1 You agree that we may contact you via the platform for the Services, using in-account notifications or via-off platform communication channels, such as text messages or email with functional notifications.